 A parrot’s beak can grow too long.
 The longer it gets, the more likely it is to break.

-Most pet parrots are naturally able to keep their beaks at optimal lengths all by themselves.
-However, if you believe that your bird’s beak is a little longer than it should be, take it to an avian vet.
-A professional can trim it down, so your parrot can be comfortable.
+Most pet parrots are naturally able to keep their beaks at optimal lengths by themselves.
+However, if you believe that your parrot’s beak is longer than it should be, take it to an avian vet for a beak trim.

 Damaged Beak Care in Parrots